The Crime and Punishment of Animal Abuse

 Perhaps the media’s attention growth has been spurred on by the dog-fighting escapades of disgraced quarterback Michael Vick, or there may just be an increase in the abuse of animals.
 One thing is certain; the media has given more attention to injustices perpetrated on animals, whether they were family pets or animals being led to slaughter.

 An appalling piece of news footage showed a U.S. Marine throwing a puppy off a steep cliff in Hawaii.
-Punishment can range from administrative action, non-judicial punishment or court-martial.
+Punishment for such deplorability can range from administrative action, non-judicial punishment or court-martial.
 The process is governed by the Uniform Code of Military Justice.
 Anything from reduction in pay, reduction in rank, confinement and/or discharge from the Marine Corps is possible.

 The common denominator of these stories is that they involve the appalling abuse of animals.
 There seems to be a feeling among the perpetrators of animal abuse that the torture and killing of animals is acceptable behavior in (our) society.
 I would say this is in great part due to the fact that ineffectual punishment is imposed upon those guilty of animal abuse.

-The other reason is that animals, like very young children, are at a great disadvantage as they cannot speak or defend themselves.
+The other reason is that animals, like young children, are at a great disadvantage as they cannot speak or defend themselves.
 A great number of serial killers preyed on animals first, mastering their craft before moving on to their human victims.
 This is a prime reason why stiffer punishment must be imposed upon animal abusers.

 Michael Vick served less than two years in prison for torturing, maiming, drowning and electrocuting at least sixty dogs.
 The punishment hardly measures up to the crimes he committed, not to mention his additional criminal charges, to include interstate gambling, drug possession, probation violation and with infecting several sexual partners with a sexually transmitted disease.
 In fact, his time served was not actually for his crimes against animals but for his other crimes.